GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/override/index.md

 For an effective override page, follow these guidelines:

-**Make your page quick and small.**

-Users expect built-in browser pages to open instantly.
+**Make your page quick and small.**<br/>Users expect built-in browser pages to open instantly.
 Avoid doing things that might take a long time.
 For example, avoid synchronous fetches of network or database resources.

 **Include a title in your page.**